0ld-h3ad/DarkMatters-Fall2019/README.md

 **Final Project**

 Each student will contribute a written or visual project to a zine that we will publish and produce together.
 The zine will be made available to visitors at the showcase.
 Students are encouraged to practice critical writing and to get experience having artwork or writing published.
-Last semester's zine can be found [here](/Critical_Theory_Zine_spreads.pdf).
+Fall 2018's zine can be found [here](/Critical_Theory_Zine_spreads.pdf).
+Spring 2019's zine can be found [here](/DarkMattersZineSpring2019Scan(Searchable).pdf).

 **Guiding Questions**

   * You do not need to respond to these.
 Have them in mind when reading and consider them after reading the text, see what comes to mind.

 ## Week 1 - No Class (SFPC Day 2) ##
-**Tuesday Mar 12**
+**Tuesday Oct 1**

 ## Week 2 - Software as Ideology  ##
-**Tuesday Mar 19, 10 AM**
+**Tuesday Oct 8, 10 AM**

 **Agenda:**
   * Introduction - 15 mins